jasonwiranata/ez-inventory-management/README.md

 "# ez-inventory-management"
 "# ez-inventory-management is an application for small - medium scale metal industries to help them manage their production and transcation progress, we use realtime database provided by firebase to store the data.
-User can replicate our application by "
+This is a project that we made for Google Bangkit Capstone Project Submission.
+At first we want to store the data at GCP using BigQuery Features, but it is easier to use the store the data inside firebase realtime database"

 1. What we had tried :
     - We had tried to make the login feature, but the app wont go to the next activity after login